maxgeorg99/data_efficient_dependency_estimation/README.md

 After the execution run the desired post experiment script from the post_experiment_computaion folder.

+For the results of the calculate_gain script you have to run the algorithms class by class and define the baseline in the calculate_gain.py script.

 The output graphics are placed in the experiment_results or fig folder.